Skip to main content

 What Happens When You Branch

-2. VM Creation: A new VM is created via the API with a unique VM ID
+3. VM Creation: A new VM is spawned from that commit with a unique VM ID

-3. Optional Aliasing: If --alias is provided, the VM gets a friendly name
+6. Optional Aliasing: If --alias is provided, the new VM gets a friendly name

 Examples